The Perils of Pauline (1947 film): Plot

-Pearl White (Betty Hutton) is a frustrated garment worker who aspires to become a dramatic actress, although she really shines at singing and bantering with audiences.
+Pearl White is a frustrated garment worker who aspires to become a dramatic actress, although she really shines at singing and bantering with audiences.
 (Shoved on stage to do or die, she throws the tomatoes back at the hecklers.)
-She joins a touring theatrical troupe owned and managed by handsome but pompous Mike Farrington (John Lund).
-Veteran actress Miss Julia Gibbs (Constance Collier) takes Pearl under her wing, as does Timmy Timmons (Billy De Wolfe), another member of the troupe.
+She joins a touring theatrical troupe owned and managed by handsome but pompous Mike Farrington.
+Veteran actress Miss Julia Gibbs takes Pearl under her wing, as does Timmy Timmons, another member of the troupe.
 Farrington starts her off by putting her in charge of costumes and giving her walk-ons.
 Unable to suppress her natural rambunctiousness on stage, Pearl resorts to tying her hands together under an apron.
 Mike and Pearl fall in love, but neither confesses it.
 In a South Sea melodrama, Pearl is drenched with cold water, and shivers and sneezes so badly that she can't speak.
 Farrington berates and insults her; Pearl reads him the riot act and walks out.
 Julia follows her.

 Pearl auditions for Julia's agents, singing "I Wish I Didn't Love You So."
 They like her, but there is no business in summer.
 The agent offers Julia a "grande dame" role in a "flicker."
 Julia scorns film actors, but her agent points out, "They always eat!"

 At the studio, several pictures are being filmed at once.
 With no advance warning, Julia is barraged with pies.
 Furious, Pearl storms onto the set and retaliates, then helps her friend walk through several works in progress, shooing a lion out of the way.
 (She thought it was a dog.)
-The director, George "Mac" McGuire (William Demarest), offers her a $100 a week contract.
+The director, George "Mac" McGuire, offers her a $100 a week contract.
 "She's gonna be the biggest thing in pictures!" he declares.
 Pearl soon becomes world-famous as the star of the cliffhanging, tied-to-the-railroad-tracks serials known as The Perils of Pauline.
 Meanwhile, Farrington can't get work; the theaters are showing pictures.